-President, Ethics & Religious Liberty Commission of the Southern Baptist Convention
+President, Ethics and Religious Liberty Commission of the Southern Baptist Convention

 Every family needs a kitchen table.
 The National Association of Evangelicals serves as convener and organizer and switchboard and shaper.
 It gives to the evangelical world and beyond a much-needed influence.